steff880/MS3-MyRecipeBook/TESTING.md

 - Bug:

-Issue with cards on Profile page
+An issue with cards on the Profile page
 ![Layout Issue](assets/img-readme/layout-issue.png)

 - Fix: